Pivotal-Open-Source-Hub/StockInference-Spark/SpringXD.md

 Spring XD is a unified, distributed, and extensible system for data ingestion, real time analytics, batch processing, and data export.
 The project's goal is to simplify the development of big data applications.

-Installation directory: spring-xd-2.0.0.BUILD-SNAPSHOT/

-## Starting an single-node instance
+## Starting a single-node instance

 ```
+$ cd $PROJECT/streaming
-$ xd-singlenode
+$ ./startSpringXD.sh
 ```

-*Make the process run in the background (nohup  &) or open a new terminal for the next commands.*
+*If you are already familiar with SpringXD, the xd-singlenode script is on the path as well.*

 ## Using `xd-shell` (SpringXD CLI)